 Want to hear more about how we help and what we do?
 Don’t just take our word for it.
 Read our real client reviews and testimonials - and see videos from our real former clients.

 We handle insurance litigation across Texas, including but not limited to Dallas, Austin, Brownsville, Cameron County, and Hidalgo County.
-Our experienced litigation team also represents clients in the following areas:

 Call us at (956) 253-3121 or fill out the online contact form to schedule a free consultation with our insurance bad faith lawyers.